TrojanUVSigna Approved by California Water Board For High-Level Water Reuse Applications

 In addition to microbiological performance testing, the TrojanUVSigna has also received third-party approval for lamp age testing and cleaning system effectiveness per NWRI guidelines.

 The City of Jackson, California will be installing the TrojanUVSigna at its wastewater treatment plant in Amador County.
-It will be utilized to disinfect four million gallons of wastewater per day to stringent reuse limits, and will play an important role in improving the City’s wastewater effluent quality and ensuring effluent entering Jackson Creek and Lake Amador meets applicable standards.
+It will be utilized to inactivate four million gallons of wastewater per day to stringent reuse limits, and will play an important role in improving the City’s wastewater effluent quality and ensuring effluent entering Jackson Creek and Lake Amador meets applicable standards.

-TrojanUVSigna incorporates innovations, including TrojanUV Solo Lamp® Technology, to reduce the total cost of ownership for disinfection and drastically simplify operation and maintenance.
+TrojanUVSigna incorporates innovations, including TrojanUV Solo Lamp® Technology, to reduce the total cost of ownership for treatment and drastically simplify operation and maintenance.
 It is the ideal solution for wastewater treatment plants in need of advanced UV technology.